January 13, 2021

 How to register for vaccination?

-When registering, the website will send you an email will be sent containing the date, place and time for you to go get your vaccination.”
+When registering, the website will send you an email or phone call … containing the date, place and time for you to go get your vaccination.”

 Please note that we only just now watched tonight’s Federal Govt’s official PPT presentation on using the Vaccination Registrations system – and have not yet tried the system – as we are not over age 79. 😉